Who manages the CX and 4 more recent CX articles you should read

 There is no “one-size-fits-all” approach to collecting customer feedback.
 Everything from the way you engage visitors and customers for their feedback to how you show questions to your survey respondents can impact the survey experience and, in turn, potentially influence your survey response rates.

-In our post, “16 Helpful Tips For How To Increase Your Survey Response Rates”, we take a detailed look at many of the ingredients you should consider when launching a Voice of the Customer (VoC) program to ensure you get the insights you need to better inform your Customer Experience Management (CEM) efforts.
+In our post, “16 Helpful Tips For How To Increase Your Survey Response Rates”, we take a detailed look at many of the ingredients you should consider when launching a Voice of the Customer (VoC) program to ensure you get the insights you need to better inform your CX efforts.
 These tips include branding your survey invitation and survey interface, managing the amount of text you show in your questions and answers, as well as leveraging an accessibility-friendly survey collect interface.

 Banner image source: Kyle Johnson on Unsplash